sakshamsingh01/spydf/README.md

 ### Instructions to contribute

 1. Clone this repo
-2. Explore the code and improove it if you like :)
+2. Explore the code and improve it if you like :)
 3. Submit a PR by making a new branch

 #### GUI Screens